-The clutch lever is located on the left handlebar.
+The clutch lever is located on the left handlebar and the ignition circuit cut-off system is incorporated in the clutch lever holder.
 To disengage the clutch, pull the clutch lever toward the handlebar grip.
 To engage the clutch, release the clutch lever.
 The clutch lever should be pulled rapidly and released slowly for smooth clutch operation.
+(See page 6-1 for a description of the ignition circuit cut-off system.)